You can contact the Money Advice and Budgeting Service (MABS) on 0761 07 2000

 Even if you are not in mortgage arrears, or have no mortgage at all, your home could be in danger of repossession if you have other debts.
 If you build up other debts and are unable to repay them, then the people to whom you owe money may register such debt as a 'judgment mortgage' against your home and seek to recover their money in that way (see our document on repossession).

-As part of the Mortgage Arrears Resolution Process, your mortgage lender will ask you to list your other debts when documenting your financial situation on a Standard Financial Statement (pdf).
+As part of the Mortgage Arrears Resolution Process, your mortgage lender will ask you to document your financial situation on a Standard Financial Statement (pdf).
+MABS can help you to fill out this statement.

 The Legal Aid Board also provides legal advice, but there is a means test for this.
 Waiting times may vary from one Law Centre to another.